-The high-level event, organised by the Global Panel in partnership with Embrapa, will take place on May 3, 2017 at the Embrapa HQ, Brasilia
+The high-level event, organised by the Global Panel in partnership with Embrapa, took place on May 3, 2017 at the Embrapa HQ, Brasilia

 Nutrition in Brazil

 In the last 20 years, Brazil has made great advancements in agriculture and dramatically reduced poverty and undernutrition in the country.
-It is often held up as a global exemplar for the impact it had on Food Security.
+It is often held up as a global exemplar for the impact it has had on food security.
 A large part of this success was the agricultural research conducted by Embrapa.

 However, the focus on food production may have come at the expense of nutritional quality.
-20 percent of Brazilian women of reproductive age are anaemic, and food and nutrition insecurity remains a problem in specific communities.
+20 percent of Brazilian women of reproductive age are anaemic, and malnutrition remains a problem in specific communities.
 In addition to this, changes in eating patterns and increased consumption of ultra-processed foods, especially in lower income communities, have contributed to the rise of unhealthy eating, leading to over half of Brazil’s adult population to be overweight, and one in five being obese.

-The event will be hosted by Panel Member and Embrapa president Mauricio Antônio Lopes with Panel Member Emmy Simmons, and it will be attended by representatives from Government, prominent academics and stakeholders from business and civil society.
+The event was hosted by Panel Member and Embrapa president Mauricio Antônio Lopes with Panel Member Emmy Simmons, and it was attended by representatives from Government, prominent academics and stakeholders from business and civil society.

-It will aim to raise the food systems and nutrition agenda within the Brazilian agricultural research community, highlighting the research recommendations made by the Global Panel in the recent Nature paper, and to establish Embrapa in the UN Decade of Action on nutrition.
+It aimed to raise the food systems and nutrition agenda within the Brazilian agricultural research community, highlighting the research recommendations made by the Global Panel in the recent Nature paper, and to establish Embrapa in the UN Decade of Action on nutrition.

 Policy brief - South American launch

-The Global Panel will take the opportunity to present to the research community its latest policy brief “Improving nutrition through enhanced food environments”, which seeks to provide actionable policy recommendations to support the country in its admirable effort to eradicate the double burden of malnutrition.
+The Global Panel took the opportunity to present to the research community its latest policy brief “Improving nutrition through enhanced food environments”, which seeks to provide actionable policy recommendations to support the country in its admirable effort to eradicate the double burden of malnutrition.